-Nowadays manufacturing is a detailed interplay of human and material resources required to manufacture often complex products with tighter margins and shorter delivery schedules.
-As a result, manufacturing planning, control and scheduling have become more important than ever as a variety of materials and labor need to be seamlessly coordinated to meet customer requirements and evolving market demands.
+Nowadays, manufacturing is a detailed interplay of human and material resources required to manufacture complex products with tighter margins and shorter delivery schedules.
+As a result, manufacturing planning, control and scheduling have become more critical than ever as various materials and labour need to be seamlessly coordinated to meet customer requirements and evolving market demands.

 Here are 5 lessons, which will help you to avoid possible manufacturing software implementation mistakes.

 Failed manufacturing software implementations are typically taboo in the manufacturing world and are often swept under the rug.

 Failure could be numerous, from the lack of engagement in the project and lack of manager support to the wrong choice of software, which doesn’t function as promised.
 In addition, the resources and training needed at the start were underestimated.

 Have you had any problems with manufacturing software implementation?